davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 relative ACF for mean temperature by city plotted
 * OpenMeteoEDA_202306_v006 relative PACF for mean temperature by city plotted
 * OpenMeteoEDA_202306_v006 relative ACF for mean dewpoint by city plotted
+* OpenMeteoEDA_202306_v006 relative PACF for mean dewpoint by city plotted